the one that got away

 To provide some context Transitional Care Ltd, was set up in 1999 as a social care company working with some of the most difficult young people in the country, who were not in custody or in secure units.
 As I was starting out and proving myself to Local Authorities and the Youth Justice Board, I suspect that I was potentially the source of some amusement to some of my commissioning colleagues.
 I had limited credentials as a business, so I had to rely on the occasional referral.
 This ‘Catch 22’ situation allowed Local Authorities tremendous leeway, which opened a kind of sport for them in presenting me with their most intractable and unsolvable cases.
 This was potentially an extreme form of hazing, but I was both too desperate and possibly too gullible and idealistic to even notice.

-Throughout my career, I have gravitated to the most complex children and young people as these are the cases that have always held my interest and that I was always passionate about supporting.
+Throughout my career, I have gravitated to the most complex children and young people as these are the cases that I was always passionate about supporting.

-One of my first ever clients given to me by a colleague who had attended Social Work school with me was a boy who I will call Seamus (not his real name).
-The expectations that were placed upon me were ‘he’s going to go down (prison) so we don’t expect much so just keep him out of trouble until his prison sentence’.
-Armed with these lofty sentiments and a burning sense of injustice that Seamus was so readily written off, I set out to prove everyone wrong and from this single case to build up an empire of waifs and strays that everyone had given up on.
+One of my first ever clients given to me by a colleague was a boy who I will call Seamus (not his real name).
+The expectations that were placed upon me were ‘he’s going to go down (prison) so we don’t expect much, just keep him out of trouble until his prison sentence’.
+Armed with a burning sense of injustice that Seamus was so readily written off, I set out to prove everyone wrong.

 Seamus was a challenge, to put it mildly.
 He was a habitual offender, a heroin addict with severe asthma and all at the young age of 14 years old.
 He had been expelled from school and was sleeping rough in between moments of reconciliation with his mother.